Beta (motorcycle manufacturer): Motocross models

-For 2021 Beta introduced the 300 RX motocross bike with a 19" rear wheel and other enhancements geared to the MX market.
+For 2021 Beta introduced the 300 RX motocross bike with a 19" rear wheel and other enhancements geared to the sport of Motocross.
 They also entered 2021 and 2022 MXGP series with a new 450 RX.
 As of 2023, Alessandro Lupino and Ben Watson were part of the European team.

 2024 saw the entry of Beta into the AMA 450 pro supercross/motocross series.
 Riders Benny Bloss (67) and Colt Nichols (45) rode for the Liqui Moly Beta team.

 The 2025 Liqui Moly Beta Factory Supercross Team replaced Colt Nichols with rider Mitchell Oldenburg (49).
 The Motocross team added riders Clayton Tucker, Dare DeMartile and Bryson Gardner.